 You have to know where you’ve been to know where you are going.
 Kappa holds a special place in its heart for Fraternity history, but every chapter of our organization has unique beginnings of its own.
 Each plays a part in shaping us today.
 Read more about our chapters’ histories in Kappa's digital archives.

-Kappa Kappa Gamma was founded at Lafayette College in 1980 and is part of the Zeta Beta Chapter.
+The Zeta Beta chapter at Lafayette started as a regional sorority called Gamma Tau Delta.
+Gamma Tau Delta, founded in 1978, was on Lafayette's only sororities for two years.
+Eventually, GTD preferenced Kappa Kappa Gamma, and Zeta Beta was installed in 1980.
 One of six sororities on campus, KKG prides itself on its Mission Statement: "Kappa Kappa Gamma is an organization of women, which seeks for every member throughout her life bonds of friendship, mutual support, opportunities for self-growth, respect for intellectual development, and an understanding of and an allegiance to positive ethical principles."
-We are also the OLDEST nationally recognized sorority remaining Lafayette's on campus.
-We occupy Lerch House, on March Field, next to the Delta Kappa Epsilon Fraternity.
-Even though only 34 sisters live in the three story building, we all consider it a home away from home on campus.
+We are the oldest nationally recognized sorority remaining Lafayette's on campus!
+We occupy Lerch House, on March Field.
+Even though only 34 sisters live in the three-story building, we all consider it a home away from home.